raspberrypilearning/cd-sebento-scratch-2/en/step_3.md

 --- challenge ---

-## Challenge: Add more things
+## Challenge: Add more water uses to the calculator

 + Add another question to find out how many showers the person has per week.

-+ Calculate how many litres of water this uses and add it to the total.
+Then calculate how many litres of water this uses and add it to the total.

 Note: A shower uses about 7 litres per minute, so a 5 minute shower uses around 35 litres.